 How many hives do you have?

-We have approximately 1500 hives spread across the top of the South Island and the majority of our bees forage in the Marlborough Sounds during the honey flow.
+We have approximately 2500 hives spread across the top of the South Island and the most of our bee’s forage in the Marlborough Sounds and South Marlborough during the honey flow.

 How do you know what honey you will get?